MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ### Optimize processes

 Optimizing processes involves refining workflows to eliminate unnecessary steps, reduce manual effort, and streamline roles and change management.
 This enhancement ensures that tasks are more efficient.
-Streamlined processes reduce the time and resources needed for tasks, which leads to improved productivity and saves money.
+Streamlined processes reduce the time and resources needed for tasks.
+The time reduction leads to improved productivity and saves money.
 To optimize processes, consider these recommendations:

 - *Refine the software development lifecycle (SDLC) approach*: Adopting an optimal SDLC can help you achieve high quality with less overhead.
 Assess your current SDLC method and consider more efficient alternatives.
 Explore and adopt methodologies like Scrum, Kanban, or Waterfall.
 Periodically reassess chosen frameworks for better efficiency, recognizing that SDLC is inherently collaborative.

-- *Optimize per role*: Defined roles ensure clear responsibilities and expectations, which leads to increased efficiency.
+- *Optimize per role*: Defined roles ensure clear responsibilities and expectations and increased efficiency.
 Understand and define the requirements of each role, including, for example, developers and solution architects.
 When you want to expand the team, you should know what each role needs in terms of hardware, licenses, and access.

 - *Streamline change management*: Positive receptiveness to change ensures smoother transitions and better outcomes.
 Make the process of implementing change smooth and accepted.
 Cultivate a culture of active participation rather than resistance.
 Promote change adoption via coaching and continuous learning.
 Adapt to change constructively.